kingDevGit/drillerking/README.md

 ### **28-April-2017**

 1. Color Change
-⋅⋅* plum  --purple
+  * plum  --purple
-⋅⋅* Khaki  -- yellow
+  * Khaki  -- yellow
-⋅⋅* LightCoral -- red
+  * LightCoral -- red
-⋅⋅* LightCyan  -- light blue
+  * LightCyan  -- light blue

 They are CSS color you can find the list in w3cSchool.

 2. Bitmap
-Some static images are added into the scene.
+Some static images are added into the scene [tutorial](http://createjs.com/docs/easeljs/classes/Bitmap.html)

-[tutorial](http://createjs.com/docs/easeljs/classes/Bitmap.html)